IFA Logo

 • Keep away from children.

 In such conditions essential oils will keep for a year or more.
-Once blended, mixed with a carrier oil and with other essential oils they will keep for a much shorter time and may even go off after six weeks or less.
+Please note, once blended and mixed with a carrier oil or with other essential oils they will keep for a much shorter time and may even go off after six weeks or less.

 Legislation Surrounding the Sale of Products

-The Aromatherapy Trade Council (ATC) is the association for the essential oil trade and the EU legislation surrounding the sale of products.
-For more information please visit: www.a-t-c.org.uk or call 01673 844 672 during office hours 10am to 4pm Monday to Friday or email info@a-t-c.org.uk
+The Aromatherapy Trade Council (ATC) is the professional body for the trade of essential oils, representing manufacturers and suppliers in the UK and provide information in relation to the legislation and legalities surrounding the sale of aromatic products.
+For more information please visit: www.a-t-c.org.uk or call 01673 844 672.

 The ATC is a specialist advisor to the IFA.
-Registrants please login to the members area for legislation updates.
+Registrants, please login to the members area for legislation updates and guidelines.

-Above is a short video of how oils sit on water, like they would on the stomach if taken internally.
+Above is a short video of how oils sit on water, as they would in the stomach if taken internally.